2023 Most Popular Ecology & Systematics Biology Master's Degree Schools in New York

 Check out the ecology master's degree programs at these schools if you want to attend one of the most popular in New York.

 Our analysis found Columbia University in the City of New York to be the most popular school for ecology, evolution and systematics biology students who want to pursue a master’s degree in New York.
-Located in the city of New York, Columbia is a private not-for-profit school with a fairly large student population.
+Located in the city of New York, Columbia is a private not-for-profit school with a very large student population.

 Of the 158 students majoring in ecology at Columbia, 23% are male and 77% are female.